Harmful Fine-tuning Attacks and Defenses for Large Language Models: A Survey: Abstract

 \section{Abstract}

-Recent research demonstrates that the nascent fine-tuning-as-a-service business model exposes serious safety concerns -- fine-tuning over a few harmful data uploaded by the users can compromise the safety alignment of the model.
-The attack, known as harmful fine-tuning attack, has raised a broad research interest among the community.
-However, as the attack is still new, \textbf{we observe that there are general misunderstandings within the research community.} To clear up concern, this paper provide a comprehensive overview to three aspects of harmful fine-tuning: attacks setting, defense design and evaluation methodology.
-Specifically, we first present the threat model of the problem, and introduce the harmful fine-tuning attack and its variants.
-Then we systematically survey the existing literature on attacks/defenses/mechanical analysis of the problem.
-Finally, we introduce the evaluation methodology and outline future research directions that might contribute to the development of the field.
-Additionally, we present a list of questions of interest, which might be useful to refer to when reviewers in the peer review process question the realism of the experiment/attack/defense setting.
-A curated list of relevant papers is maintained and made accessible at: \url{https://github.com/git-disl/awesome_LLM-harmful-fine-tuning-papers}. \\ { Disclaimer: This document contains content that some may find disturbing or offensive, including content that is hateful or violent in nature.}
+Recent research demonstrates that the nascent fine-tuning-as-a-service business model exposes serious safety concerns: fine-tuning with a few harmful data uploaded from the users can compromise the safety alignment of the model.
+The attack, known as harmful fine-tuning attack, has generated broad research interests in both academia and industry.
+In this paper, we first systematically formulate the threat model and basic assumptions of harmful fine-tuning.
+Then, we provide a comprehensive review of harmful fine-tuning from three fundamental perspectives: attack setting, defense design, and evaluation methodology.
+First, we present the threat model of the problem and introduce the harmful fine-tuning attack and its variants.
+Next, we systematically survey representative attacks, defense methods, and mechanical analysis of adverse effects in the existing literature.
+Finally, we introduce the evaluation methodology and outline future research directions, which can serve as guidelines and crucial perspectives for the future development of the subject.
+We also maintain a curated list of relevant papers, which are made accessible at { \url{https://github.com/git-disl/awesome_LLM-harmful-fine-tuning-papers}}.

+{ Disclaimer: This document contains content that some may find disturbing or offensive, including content that is hateful or violent.}